 Make sure the other end of the hose is not pointed towards anything that can be structurally compromised.

-Step Five: Drain the Pool
+Step Four: Drain the Pool

 To drain the pool, remove the cap from the drain valve and attach it to the drain connector and hose.
 Make sure the connector is tightly attached to the valve.
 Push the connector into the valve and let the water flow.